 - Integrate Road Map work with existing safety projects.
 Road Map users are encouraged to evaluate all current safety projects for how they can integrate into the evidence-based practices recommended in the Road Map.
 Aligning and coordinating all safety-related work within the Road Map has three key benefits:

 1.) safety/quality projects can benefit from the Road Map’s process improvement tools; and

 2.) team members receive a consistent message about the importance of safety culture; and

 3.) progress is accelerated because staff members have already received consistent, continuous communication about how safety/quality is an organizational priority.

-- Consider benchmarking progress through MAPS’ data registry.
-While formal registration is not required, organizations that complete the sign-up process have access to many educational, networking, and benchmarking resources.
-Benchmarking organizations will use the Agency for Healthcare Research and Quality (AHRQ) patient safety culture survey instrument, which is available free.
+- Consider benchmarking progress using the Agency for Healthcare Research and Quality (AHRQ) patient safety culture survey instrument, which is available free of charge.
 Specific versions of the AHRQ survey are available for hospitals, medical offices, and nursing homes.